knlrvr/portfolio-2024/posts/how-i-added-a-guestbook-to-my-portfolio.md

 date: 'November 3, 2023'
 ---

-While I was taking a look around at "professional dev" portfolios (that's literally what I googled) and trying to turn inspiration into creation for my new portfolio, I came across [Lee Robinson's Portfolio](https://leerob.io/).
+While I was taking a look around at "professional dev" portfolios (that's literally what I googled) and trying to turn inspiration into creation for my new portfolio, I came across [Lee Robinson's Portfolio &nearr;](https://leerob.io/).
 I was a big fan of the overall design, but I was far more intrigued with their *guestbook*.
 I'd never seen a guestbook on a portfolio site, and as soon as I saw it, I knew I had to have one.
-Luckily, I'd had my fair share of work in setting up authentication and databases, especially after my work on [TTRPCompanion](https://github.com/knlrvr/ttrpcompanion), so I knew it wouldn't be anything too far from my current realm of knowledge.
+Luckily, I'd had my fair share of work in setting up authentication and databases, especially after my work on [TTRPCompanion &nearr;](https://github.com/knlrvr/ttrpcompanion), so I knew it wouldn't be anything too far from my current realm of knowledge.
 However, I wanted to learn more.
 It's a portfolio, right?
 I should be showcasing my skills, or at least my ability to learn new skills quickly.

 As a (mostly) self-taught dev, I try to keep up with current news, making sure I'm following plenty of accomplished (but reputable!) tech influencers & content creators.
-In doing so, I saw that [Web Dev Cody](https://www.youtube.com/@WebDevCody/featured) was hosting a hackathon.
-I wasn't able to participate in the hackathon, but it was based on [Convex](https://www.convex.dev/), a backend platform.
+In doing so, I saw that [Web Dev Cody &nearr;](https://www.youtube.com/@WebDevCody/featured) was hosting a hackathon.
+I wasn't able to participate in the hackathon, but it was based on [Convex &nearr;](https://www.convex.dev/), a backend platform.
 The timing was perfect.

 I was looking for something to learn, and I'd found it.
 And it was a **dream** to work with.
 So, here's how I added a guestbook to my portfolio using Convex.